Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTS 450 1GB should theoretically be a small bit superior to the GeForce 9600 GSO 512MB overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTS 450 1GB should in theory be a bit superior to the GeForce 9600 GSO 512MB in general. (explain)

-Texel RateThe GeForce 9600 GSO 512MB will be much (more or less 25%) more effective at anisotropic filtering than the GeForce GTS 450 1GB. (explain)
+Texel RateThe GeForce 9600 GSO 512MB should be a lot (more or less 25%) more effective at anisotropic filtering than the GeForce GTS 450 1GB. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTS 450 1GB is superior to the GeForce 9600 GSO 512MB, but not by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTS 450 1GB is superior to the GeForce 9600 GSO 512MB, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison